watchan/PadMan/README.md

 # Release Note

+## v1.0.1
+Bugfix: Some DAWs had been recognize Padman as Audio Plug-in

 ## v1.0.0
 You can download PadMan_v1.0.0.zip from Release folder.
 This zip has PadMan as a MIDI plugin (Standalone App for mac / AUv2 / VST3)